library(nlme); library(performance); library(emmeans)

 12.2.2 Model fit

-This data can be analyze either using nlme
+This data can be analyzed either using nlme

 or mmrm